-The Bank of America Platinum Visa® Business Credit Card is a no-frills business credit card with no annual fee and a solid sign-up bonus that can put an easy $200 in your pocket.
+The Bank of America® Platinum Plus Mastercard® Business Card is a no-frills business credit card with no annual fee and a solid sign-up bonus.

-Alas, Platinum Visa Business Credit Card isn’t perfect.
+Alas, the Platinum Plus Card isn’t perfect.
 It lacks an ongoing rewards program, meaning there’s no way to earn a return on your spending once the sign-up bonus period ends.
-And beyond a basic cash flow management system and some common Visa-backed benefits, it offers no deal-sweetening perks.
+And beyond a basic cash flow management system and some common Mastercard-backed benefits, it offers no deal-sweetening perks.

-Still, the Platinum Visa Business Credit Card offers a great opportunity to finance large purchases without incurring interest charges and grab some extra cash with relatively little effort.
+Still, the Platinum Plus Card offers a great opportunity to finance large purchases without incurring interest charges and grab some extra cash with relatively little effort.
 Here’s what you need to know about its features, advantages, disadvantages, and overall suitability.

-You get $200 bonus cash when you spend at least $500 within the first 2 months.
+You get $300 statement credit as a bonus when you spend at least $3,000 within the first 90 days of card membership.
 The bonus comes as a statement credit to your account.
 It’s a great way to reduce your business expenses and save money on a tight budget.

-Like all Bank of America business credit cards, Platinum Visa Business Credit Card has an opt-in overdraft protection transfer program for Bank of America deposit account holders who wish to protect their checking accounts from overdraft fees.
+Like all Bank of America® business credit cards, the Platinum Plus Card has an opt-in overdraft protection transfer program (Overdraft Cash Advance) for Bank of America® deposit account holders who wish to protect their checking accounts from overdraft fees.
 When you opt into the transfer program and attempt a checking account transaction that would normally result in an overdraft, a cash advance is automatically drawn on your credit line.
 The transaction then goes through as intended.